 Risk and return.
 They’re the fundamental units of measure of any investing strategy.
 They’re also crucial to understanding – and measuring – your portfolio.
 But how do you know what the appropriate balance of risk and return is?
 And how can you quantify them with respect to your own portfolio?

-Today, we’re launching a brand new feature called Investment Checkup.
-Finally, you’ll be able to measure risk and return for yourself and see if you’re truly on track.
+Today, we launched a brand new feature called Investment Checkup.
+Finally, an investment tool that helps you measure risk and return for yourself and see if you’re truly on track.

 After you link your accounts, we run thousands of Monte Carlo simulations that show your strategy’s expected return.
 We then run our diagnostic “Advice Engine” on your portfolio to identify key risks.
 Finally, we tell you how putting the risk and return into a more appropriate balance can improve your portfolio’s performance.